K1297/CropLink/README.md

 information and market prices, and providing it to the smart contracts.
 It can use Chainlink Keepers, Data Feeds, or APIs to retrieve and update data.
 In this case, the oracle checks weather conditions, such as heavy rainfall, which may affect the produce.
-* **Truflation Data**: Truflation Data is an external service that provides accurate and reliable market data related to produce prices, demand, and supply.
-The Chainlink Oracle can use this service to retrieve the required information and feed it into the smart contracts.
+* **Truflation Data**: Truflation Data is an external service that provides accurate and reliable market data.
 * **AWS Services**: AWS provides a range of cloud services that can be utilized by the Dapp.
 This includes storage for storing user data, compute for running backend processes, and networking for communication between different components.